Glenwood Cemetery (Washington, D.C.): 19th century

 As Glenwood Cemetery began to fill, the unimproved grounds were developed.
 The layout for Glenwood Cemetery was designed by George F. de la Roche, a civil engineer.
 De la Roche drew primary inspiration for Glenwood from Green-Wood Cemetery in Brooklyn, New York.
 But Mount Auburn Cemetery in Boston, Massachusetts, and Laurel Hill Cemetery in Philadelphia, Pennsylvania, were also important to the design.
 The cemetery hired de la Roche because he proposed a "rural cemetery" landscape design.
 De la Roche designed a series of winding roadways that followed the topography.
 A portion of the grounds remained undeveloped by the time the American Civil War broke out.

 In November 1861, Abraham Lincoln visited Glenwood Cemetery to visit Colonel John Cochrane's First United States Chasseurs (65th New York Regiment).
 The Lincoln connection to Glenwood Cemetery continued after Lincoln's death, when assassination co-conspirator George Atzerodt was buried in Glenwood.

+19th and 20th centuries

 During the late 19th and early 20th centuries, Glenwood Cemetery was known as one of the "big five" cemeteries in Washington, D.C.

 In August 1892, Glenwood Cemetery commissioned a mortuary chapel from noted local architect Glenn Brown.
 Brown's Romanesque Revival structure was his only religious structure, and was completed at the height of his professional career.
 The Glenwood Cemetery Mortuary Chapel was added to the National Register of Historic Places in 1988.
 A large number of nationally and locally important individuals were buried in Glenwood Cemetery during its history.
 Among these were Benjamin Greenup (also spelled Grenup), a D.C. firefighter who was killed on May 6, 1856.
 For 150 years, Greenup was believed to be the first D.C. firefighter to die in the line of duty.
 A major memorial was erected over Greenup's burial site, and every year rookie firefighters drove a fire engine onto the grounds of Glenwood Cemetery to honor his memory.
 But in 2011, researchers discovered that D.C. firefighter John G. Anderson died in the line of duty on March 11, 1856—two months before Greenup.
 It remained unclear if the Greenup pilgrimage would continue.
 Another important figure buried at the cemetery was Constantino Brumidi, who painted the frescos in the United States Capitol.
 When Brumidi was buried, his grave was unmarked.
 The location of Brumidi's grave was lost for 72 years.
 It was rediscovered, and on February 19, 1952, a marker was finally placed above it.

 As of 1988, neither the cemetery nor its mortuary chapel had been significantly altered since the construction of the mortuary chapel in 1892.